ansin218/hugo-blog/content/programming/automation/web-scraping-with-python-text-scraping-wikipedia.md

 ![alt text](/img/programming/scraped-data.png "Final Scraped Data")

 Congratulations on your web scraping with Python assignment where you scraped a Wikipedia article for some texts.
 You can now scrape to get the data you want.
-To know about how to scrape images with Python, head over to this article here.
+To learn how to scrape images with Python, head over to this article: [Web Scraping With Python - Image Scraping](https://www.ankuroh.com/programming/automation/web-scraping-with-python-image-scraping/)